Our team includes volunteers and staff from a wide array of local and national organizations. For more information, visit our people page.

 installed Norris Square Neighborhood Project

-installed Las Parcelas Gardens
+installed Las Parcelas and Colobo Gardens

-installed Kensington Library
+installed Kensington branch of Free Library of Philadelphia

 installed Norris Square Community Alliance